Patricia Kaliati

-Patricia Annie Kaliati is a Malawian politician and former educator who has held various ministerial positions in the Cabinet of Malawi including Minister for Gender.
+Patricia Annie Kaliati is a Malawian politician and former educator who has held various ministerial positions in the Cabinet of Malawi including Minister of Gender.
 In 2024 she was the Secretary General of the opposition United Transformation Movement, she was arrested before the impending national election.
 She was elected again in 2025 and she became her party's parliamentary leader.

 Early life and education

 Kaliati was born in 1967 in the village Nkando, Mulanje, Southern Region, Malawi.
 She trained as a teacher in 1988 receiving a Primary School Teaching Certificate from Bembeke Teachers College and later obtained a Diploma in Human Resource Management.
 Upon completion of her formal education, she taught in primary and secondary schools from 1993 to 1999.
 She is a staunch Catholic.
 She later credited women's rights activists in Malawi for inspiring her to be ambitious.
 She later named Faustace Chirwa, Margaret Ali, Emmie Chanika, Emma Kaliya, Reen Kachere, Barbara Banda and Maggie Kathewera Banda, Mercy Timba and Jean Nkwanda in 2020.